DidjaRedo/ts-utils/docs/ts-utils.converters.optionalelement.md

 ## Remarks

-The resulting [Converter](./ts-utils.converter.md) returns [Success](./ts-utils.success.md) with the converted value if the element exsist in the supplied array and can be converted.
+The resulting [Converter](./ts-utils.converter.md) returns [Success](./ts-utils.success.md) with the converted value if the element exists in the supplied array and can be converted.
 Returns [Success](./ts-utils.success.md) with value `undefined` if the parameter is an array but the index is out of range.
 Returns [Failure](./ts-utils.failure.md) with a message if the supplied parameter is not an array, if the requested index is negative, or if the element cannot be converted.